 Because now Donald Trump has shown the world he's willing to walk away.

-So believe you me, the Chinese are thinking, is he gonna walk away with the trade deal that we're we've been discussing for weeks?
+So believe you me, the Chinese are thinking, is he going to walk away with the trade deal that we've been discussing for weeks?

 And see, that's what I thought when he was in the Oval Office with Nancy Pelosi and Chuck Schumer, and he owned that situation.